PerrinMyerson/Search-Engine/README.md

-# Brutal Browser
+# Rowser

-Brutal Browser is an early independent Rust browser engine project.
+Rowser is an early independent Rust browser engine project.
 The target is a Rust-native browser engine and shell designed for performance, safety, inspectability, and automation.
 It must not use Chromium, WebKit, or Gecko as the page engine.
 Chromium is allowed only as a benchmark/comparison oracle for named corpora and fixtures.

-The current code is still an early scaffold. `brutal-browser` can load local or HTTP(S) HTML, build a DOM-like tree, apply a small CSS subset, render terminal text, emit deterministic display-list/raster artifacts, run a tiny JavaScript DOM mutation subset, and drive a narrow local CLI shell with links, forms,
+The current code is still an early scaffold. `rowser-browser` can load local or HTTP(S) HTML, build a DOM-like tree, apply a small CSS subset, render terminal text, emit deterministic display-list/raster artifacts, run a tiny JavaScript DOM mutation subset, and drive a narrow local CLI shell with links, forms,